kubernetes/git-sync/v3-to-v4.md

 moved to "/git".
 Users who mount a volume and expect to use the default `--root` must mount it on "/git".

+## Hooks

+git-sync v3 could "lose" exechook and webhook calls in the face of the app restarting.
+In v4, app startup is treated as a sync, even if the correct hash was already present, which means that hooks are always called.

 ## Other changes

 git-sync v3 would allow invalidly formatted env vars (e.g. a value that was